clj-kondo/clj-kondo/.github/ISSUE_TEMPLATE/bug.md

 #### Platform

-[ Please specify which platform you are using clj-kondo with.
+[ Please specify which platform you are using clj-kondo on.
 This can be Linux, MacOS, Linux, JVM or Docker. ]

 #### Problem